History of Germany during World War I: Government

 A few weeks after the war began Bethmann presented the Septemberprogramm, which was a survey of ideas from the elite should Germany win the war.
 Bethmann Hollweg, with all credibility and power now lost, conspired over Falkenhayn's head with Paul von Hindenburg and Erich Ludendorff (respectively commander-in-chief and chief of staff for the Eastern Front) for an Eastern Offensive.
 They then succeeded, in August 1916 in securing Falkenhayn's replacement by Hindenburg as Chief of the General Staff, with Ludendorff as First Quartermaster-General (Hindenburg's deputy).
 Thereafter, Bethmann Hollweg's hopes for US President Woodrow Wilson's mediation at the end of 1916 came to nothing.
 Over Bethmann Hollweg's objections, Hindenburg and Ludendorff forced the adoption of unrestricted submarine warfare in March 1917, adopted as a result of Henning von Holtzendorff's memorandum.
 Bethmann Hollweg had been a reluctant participant and opposed it in cabinet.
 The US entered the war in April 1917.

-According to Wolfgang J. Mommsen, Bethmann Hollweg weakened his own position by failing to establish good control over public relations.
-To avoid highly intensive negative publicity, he conducted much of his diplomacy and secret, thereby failed to build strong support for it.
+According to Wolfgang J. Mommsen, Bethmann Hollweg weakened his position by failing to establish good control over public relations.
+To avoid highly intensive negative publicity, he conducted much of his diplomacy in secret, thereby failing to build strong support for it.
 In 1914 he was willing to risk a world war to win public support.
 Bethmann Hollweg remained in office until July 1917, when a Reichstag revolt resulted in the passage of Matthias Erzberger's Peace Resolution by an alliance of the Social Democratic, Progressive, and Centre parties.
-That same July the strong opposition to him from high-level military leaders – including Hindenburg and Ludendorff who both threatened to resign – was exacerbated when Bethmann Hollweg convinced the Emperor to agree publicly to the introduction of equal manhood suffrage in Prussian state elections.
-The combination of political and military opposition forced Bethmann Hollweg's resignation and replacement by a relatively unknown figure, Georg Michaelis.
+Opposition to him from high-level military leaders, including Hindenburg and Ludendorff, who both threatened to resign was exacerbated when Bethmann Hollweg convinced the Emperor to agree publicly to the introduction of equal male suffrage in Prussian state elections.
+The combination of political and military opposition forced Bethmann Hollweg's resignation and replacement by Georg Michaelis.